 The engine power output varies from engines to engines which mainly depends on the following factors - Engine design, Engine capacity, Type of fuel - petrol / diesel, no. of valves, Valve timing, Air charging - Naturally Aspirated / Turbocharged / Supercharged and Fuel Injection methods – MPFi / GDI / CRDi etc.

 How to use engine’s horse power effectively?

 Every engine reaches its Max.
-Power value, when raised to the full throttle; before the ECU cuts off its fuel supply.
-Every manufacturer mentions this value in the Owner's Manual, under the ‘engine specifications’, for e.g. ‘Maximum Power: 97 bhp at 5000 rpm’ as shown in the 2nd diagram (Engine Power Graph).
+Power value when raised to the full throttle before the ECU cuts off its fuel supply.
+Every manufacturer mentions this value in the Owner's Manual under the ‘engine specifications’, for e.g. ‘Maximum Power: 97 bhp at 5000 rpm’ as shown in the 2nd diagram (Engine Power Graph).
 The engine needs to produce maximum power & spin faster when speeding or overtaking.
-However, while cruising on a plain road; the engine need not to be run at max. power / rpm.
+However, while cruising on a plain road you need not run the engine at max. power / rpm.